This post will focus on presenting the three must-have Chrome Rest clients for API testing that can dramatically reduce manual testing efforts.

-In today’s web development context, REST API is usually the most common way of implementing web services.
-And almost all web application providers are now offering a REST API interface to their product.
+In today’s web development context, the REST API is usually the most common way of implementing web services.
+And almost all web application providers are now offering a REST API interface to their products.

 Let’s now get straight into today’s topic of knowing about the three must-have Chrome Rest clients.

 It is undoubtedly the best of the Chrome Rest clients for API testing.
-It has more than 1.4 million active users that include both software developers and testers.
+It has more than 1.4 million active users including both software developers and testers.
 You can utilize this plugin in the process as early as the development starts.
-It guarantees to make the life easier by helping you in building, testing and documenting the Rest APIs.
+It guarantees to make life easier by helping you in building, testing, and documenting the Rest APIs.
 The beauty of the Postman plugin is that it’s free, and you can use it even in offline mode.
 Some of the striking features of this plugin are as follows.

-- The plugin housekeeps every request you make for the historical purpose.
+- The plugin housekeeps every request you make for historical purposes.

-- Its intuitive interface will help you in organizing the multiple tests you are planning for your product.
+- Its intuitive interface will help you organize the multiple tests you are planning for your product.

-- Once it records a test, you can replay it any no. of times.
+- Once it records a test, you can replay it any number of times.

 - Another useful feature that comes in handy is to allow pre-request scripting.
 You can use it to add a timestamp in the query header or dispatch a custom identifier in URL parameters.

-You can search more interesting stuff from Blog.GetPostMan.com and use it as per your requirements.
+You can search for more exciting stuff from Blog.GetPostMan.com and use it as per your requirements.

 - Brings the Google Drive integration where you can archive your requests.